Ceklin: History

 In the area of modern Ceklin the settlement of Arbanas is mentioned in 1296 in a letter by King Milutin.
 During the reign of the Crnojević family in Zeta, old Ceklin was named Donje Dobro, while neighbouring Gornje Dobro later received the name Dobrsko Selo.
 These names are attested in Ottoman defters from the beginning of the 16th century and in Mariano Bolizza's 1614 report.
 At the time of Ivan Crnojević, Ceklin was only the name of one single settlement.
 In the charters of Ivan Crnojević from 1485 and 1489, the village of Ceklin is named Cvetlin (Цвѣтлин) and Cetlin (Цѣтлин), which are the first mentions of the village with this name.
 The 1489 charters mentions the "nobility of Cetlin", Radič Rašković, Radelja Mirujević, Sćepan Nikolić and Vuk Piperović.

-Ceklin belonged to Riječka nahija (River district), one of the four areas that comprised Old Montenegro.
+Ceklin belonged to Riječka nahija (Rijeka district), one of the four areas that comprised Old Montenegro.
 The pravi (proper) Ceklinjani inhabited old (stari) Ceklin, a small area beneath the Ceklinštak mountain, divided into Gornji kraj (Upper area) and Donji kraj (Lower area), after which the main communities of Ceklin take their names: Gornjaci and Donjaci.
 All older clans of the tribe were formed in this area.
 The tribe expanded its borders in the 17th century, pushing the Bjelice tribe out from what is now Ceklin.
 Some communities like Bokovo and Ulji became part of Ceklin on the basis of a defense pact between them.
 The region expanded in the 18th and early 19th centuries.
-Ceklin was involved in the one of the most long-standing blood feuds in Montenegro against the tribe of Njeguši to which the later ruling dynasty of Montenegro the Petrović-Njegoš belonged.
+Ceklin was involved in one of the most long-standing blood feuds in Montenegro against the tribe of Njeguši to which the later ruling dynasty of Montenegro the Petrović-Njegoš belonged.
 The feud lasted for 32 years and ended in 1797 in a joint meeting of all tribes of Old Montenegro under vladika Petar I Petrović-Njegoš.
 The pacification of the feud between two of strongest tribes of the region is considered as an important step in Petar Petrović's strategy of uniting Old Montenegro.

 The vojvodas and serdars of the tribe were up to mid-19th century members of the Đurašković clan.
 During the reign of Prince Danilo, the title of vojvoda was passed to the Strugari clan, and the title of serdar to the Jovićević clan.